How to Transform Your Body With Technology This Summer

 Franklin’s iBodyFit - Personal Training Site

 Another highly rated option for home fitness buffs is the personal training site, iBodyFit.
-Founder Franklin Antoian said of his service, “We offer custom online workouts, as well as pre-made plans for any age group, fitness level, any occasion (think wedding or reunion) workouts using any type of equipment, diets, advice and feedback via email, social media and phone & more.”
+Founder Franklin Antoian said of his service, “We offer custom online workouts, as well as pre-made plans for any age group, fitness level, any occasion (think wedding or reunion) workouts using any type of equipment, diets, advice, and feedback via email, social media, and phone & more.”
 Franklin Antolian is one of Shape Magazine's Top 50 Trainers in America.

-With iBodyFit, your fitness routines will be designed around the equipment that you already have, such as dumbbells, bands, exercise balls, or just your own body weight.
+With iBodyFit, your fitness routines will be designed around the equipment that you already have, such as dumbbells, bands, exercise balls, or just your body weight.

-Fitlandia is a holistic, online fitness platform supports people who want to actually make a permanent healthy lifestyle change.
-With a Fitlandia membership you’ll have access to nutritional support and education, such as food guides, meal plans, and webinars, as well as over 450 full-length customizable workout videos.
+Fitlandia is a holistic, online fitness platform supports people who want to make a permanent healthy lifestyle change.
+With a Fitlandia membership, you’ll have access to nutritional support and education, such as food guides, meal plans, and webinars, as well as over 450 full-length customizable workout videos.
 There’s also a community forum for users to engage with other members, which is moderated by nutritional therapists.

-Fitlandia supports repeat dieters who have struggled to make their healthy behavior choices stick for life by providing unique Mind Zoning® audio recordings that “help people create new neural pathways in the brain so they don’t revert back to an old lifestyle,” according to the company’s CEO and founder, Christa King.
+Fitlandia supports repeat dieters who have struggled to make their healthy behavior choices stick for life by providing different Mind Zoning® audio recordings that “help people create new neural pathways in the brain, so they don’t revert to an old lifestyle,” according to the company’s CEO and founder, Christa King.
 Additionally, Fitlandia offers a standalone Mind Zoning app giving users access to the recordings, “which can help people create new healthy patterns faster by tapping into the subconscious mind, which is where 90% of behavior comes from.”

-The #1 fitness app in Europe, Freeletics, has made its way to the U.S. The app adapts to each user's individual performance, by algorithmically utilizing machine learning and artificial intelligence.
+The #1 fitness app in Europe, Freeletics, has made its way to the U.S. The app adapts to each user's performance, by algorithmically utilizing machine learning and artificial intelligence.
 The in-app coach learns your preferences and limitations and recognizes when you're ready to progress, or notices patterns of behavior that can become harmful.
-For example, it will know if you’re doing one specific exercise too many times, and help prevent you from over-training or injuring yourself.
+For example, it will know if you’re doing one particular exercise too many times, and help prevent you from over-training or injuring yourself.

 Bvddy is a social app that connects people through their shared love of sports.
-It’s a smart sport-matching service based on geolocation, sports interest and skill level.
+It’s a smart sport-matching service based on geolocation, sports interest, and skill level.
 At age 24, former pro tennis player Pedro Ast created Bvddy “to fill the specific niche of people who’ve loved playing sports through high school and college as an alternative to working out in the gym to continue to do so.”

 You can download Bvddy to find others who interested in meeting up to play nearly 70 different sports and athletic activities ranging from tennis and basketball to paintball and rock climbing.
 The app also allows you to schedule times, set locations, organize team events, and more.